alfonso-cc-mtl/ubiweb-domain/README.md

 - Create your stylesheet:

 ### Styles
-- By default, the main stylesheet will point to `domain.com/assets/main.css`, so your styles must be compiled here.
+By default, the main stylesheet will point to `domain.com/assets/main.css`, so your styles must be compiled here.
 Edit your stylesheet under `content/styles/main.scss` to import your template, like so:
 ``` scss
 @import "_variables.scss"; // optional customization
 @import "../../vendor/templateName/styles/main.scss";

 // Your custom styles.
 ```
-- Run `sass content/styles/main.scss:assets/main.css` or `sass watch content/styles/main.scss:assets/main.css` to watch for changes.
+- Run `sass -I ./vendor/npm-asset content/styles/main.scss:assets/main.css` or `sass -I ./vendor/npm-asset watch content/styles/main.scss:assets/main.css` to watch for changes.

+If you're on a Mac, sass it should be installed already.

 ## Content
 All of the site's content and configuration resides in `./content`.